-- Made with only 6 simple ingredients.
+- Made with only 6 simple ingredients and a microwave.

 - An easy dessert that can be doubled for crowds.